Experimental protection of quantum coherence by using a phase-tunable image drive: Introduction

-The protection of qubit coherence is an essential task in order to build a practical quantum computer able to manipulate, store and read quantum information with a high degree of fidelity.
-As open quantum systems, coherence in spin qubits is limited by spin-spin interactions, spin diffusion, inhomogeneity of the static and microwave fields\cite{Chirolli2008} as well as charge noise\cite{Yoneda2018a}.
-An increase in coherence time is achieved by dynamically decoupling (DD) qubits from their surroundings using distinct Electron Spin Resonance (ESR) pulses\cite{Viola1998,Viola1999}.
+In open quantum systems, coherence of spin qubits is limited by spin-spin interactions, spin diffusion, inhomogeneity of the static and microwave fields \cite{Chirolli2008} as well as charge noise \cite{Yoneda2018a}.
+An increase in coherence time is achieved by dynamically decoupling (DD) qubits from their surroundings using distinct Electron Spin Resonance (ESR) pulses \cite{Viola1998,Viola1999}.
 However, such pulses have inherent imperfections and fluctuations, thus requiring their own layer of DD, resulting in a doubly dressed qubit.
-The technique of concatenated DD \cite{Cai2012} has been successfully applied to NV centers up to the second order of dressing \cite{Cai2012,Farfurnik2017,Teissier2017,Rohr2014}.
-Here, we demonstrate a pulse protocol based on Floquet modes which successfully increases the decoherence time in a number of materials with different spin Hamiltonians and environments, such as low and high spin-orbit coupling for instance.
-For spin relaxation times accessible to our measurement setup (at around 40~K) one can do a direct comparison with the coherence time, and we demonstrate the regime $T_2\approx T_1$.
+The technique of concatenated DD \cite{Cai2012,Cohen2017} has been proposed for NV centers up to the second order of dressing \cite{Cai2012,Farfurnik2017,Teissier2017,Rohr2014}.
+Here we demonstrate a pulse protocol based on Floquet modes which successfully increases the decoherence time in a number of materials with different spin Hamiltonians and environments, such as low and high spin-orbit coupling for instance.
+Rather than focusing on decoupling from the bath by strong excitation, we use very weak pulses and alter the dynamics of the entire system.
+For short spin relaxation times accessible to our measurement setup (at around 40 K) one can do a direct comparison with the coherence time, and we demonstrate the regime $T_R\approx T_1$.
+In magnetic diluted systems $T_1\gg T_2$, \emph{e.g.} $T_1$ of several $ms$ in rare earth ions such as Y$_2$SiO$_5$:Er$^{3+}$ \cite{Welinski2019} and Y$_2$SiO$_5$:Yb$^{3+}$ \cite{Lim2018} or $^{28}$Si:Bi with a tunable $T_1$ of thousand of seconds\cite{Bienfait2016}.
+Our general method can thus lead to very long persistent Rabi oscillations, using a single circularly polarized image pulse.